transport-solution-sam/SAM/client Windows Phone 8.1/readme.md

 ## Developer Instructions

-To modify, compile, deploy and run the application, Visual Studio 2015 (Community/Professional/Enterprise) and the Windows 8.1 SDK is required.
+To modify, compile, deploy and run the application, Visual Studio 2015 (Community/Professional/Enterprise) and the Windows 8.1 SDK are required.
 Newer Versions of Visual Studio are not supported!
 Dependencies are automatically resolved by nuget.